algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 PIC

-The number should be displayed horizontally aligned with the numbers under "Hi-score".
+The numbers should be displayed horizontally aligned with the numbers under "Hi-score".

 PIC